wavelab/wave_geometry/README.md

 [![Build Status](https://travis-ci.com/wavelab/wave_geometry.svg?branch=master)](https://travis-ci.com/wavelab/wave_geometry)

-**wave_geometry** is a header-only C++ library for working with rotations and transformations in robotics and computer vision applications.
+**wave_geometry** is a header-only C++14 library for working with rotations and transformations in robotics and computer vision applications.
 It differs from similar libraries by offering:

 * Fast operations using expression templates
 * Fast on-manifold automatic differentiation